utopia-foss/utopia/dune/utopia/models/BeginnersGuide.md

 ## Finished!

-Congratulations, you have build a new model! :) So now, just one thing remains:
+Congratulations, you have build a new model! :)

-- [ ] Delete the `BeginnersGuide.md`.
-You do not need it anymore and anything that you do not need anymore in your model should not be part of the model anymore!

-Your next guide will be the `MyModelWorksGuide.md` guide.
+Your next guide will be the [Model Requirements](ModelRequirements.md).
 It contains information what requirements your code must fulfill such that it can be accepted as a model within _Utopia_, e.g. that it can be merged into _Utopia_'s `master` branch.

 Have fun implementing your own _Utopia_ model! :)